-The pediatric formulation newly developed by Astellas uses its original drug formulation technology.
-The pediatric formulation was designed to be smaller than the existing tablet and to be orally dispersible so that it can be taken even without water, with reduction of bitterness.
+Having set up a consortium with other pharmaceutical companies, research institutions and international non-profit organizations, Astellas is developing a pediatric formulation of praziquantel.
+The pediatric formulation newly developed by Astellas uses its own drug formulation technology.
+The pediatric formulation was designed to be smaller than the existing tablet and orally dispersible so that it can be taken even without water, due to a reduction of bitterness.
 In addition, the pediatric formulation can be manufactured using simple production technology, while holding down production costs, and the tablets are stable even in the hot and humid environment of tropical areas.
-Astellas has transferred the technology and expertise needed to develop the pediatric formulation to a consortium partner in Brazil, thereby helping to build local pharmaceutical manufacturing capabilities.
+Astellas has transferred the technology and expertise needed to develop the pediatric formulations to consortium partners in Brazil and Germany, thereby helping to produce drug products used for clinical trials and to build local pharmaceutical manufacturing capabilities.

 Newly developed pediatric formulation (top) and existing tablet (bottom)

 The consortium is conducting a Phase 2 clinical trial and preparing to start Phase 3 clinical trials including the receipt of funding from the GHIT Fund* and the European & Developing Countries Clinical Trials Partnership.
 Astellas continues to provide its expertise and technology to the consortium.

 ※This movie was created by GHIT Fund on July 2019